Nosto/wiki-docs/implementing-nosto/implement-on-your-website/manual-implementation/README.md

 We recommend to utilize tagging providers due to the following benefits
 * tagging can be dynamically changed in JS without writing to the DOM
 * tagging context can be provided much earlier, since script tags can also be placed in head element

+It is possible to mix DOM based tagging and tagging providers in case the main tagging is provided as HTML elements, but individual parts should be managed via Javascript code dynamically.
+Also both DOM and tagging provider based tagging are treated in the same way in the client script and debug toolbar.